-U.S. Rep. Jim Cooper waits to speak to the Tennessee General Assembly’s Ad Hoc Committee on Redistricting in October.
-(Photo: John Partipilo)
+U.S. Rep. Jim Cooper waiting to speak to the Tennessee General Assembly’s Ad Hoc Committee on Redistricting in October 2021.
+Photo: John Partipilo)

 Despite the potential for a lawsuit, the Republican-controlled House passed congressional, state Senate and House redistricting plans Monday as Democrats complained about gerrymandering and splitting Black votes.

 The House voted 70-26 to pass a congressional plan that splits Davidson County into three districts, then by similar margins adopted a Senate plan and a House plan that pits Democratic voters against each other in Knox and Shelby counties.

 Notably, the House redrew the House redistricting plan to keep incumbents apart in three Davidson County districts, except for one in which a member is set to retire.
 But Democrats felt Republicans were bluffing to begin with by putting them in the same districts.

 The House plan also puts Republican incumbents against each other in three districts, but members are declining to seek re-election in two of those cases, leaving only one contested race between Republicans.

 House Democratic Caucus Chairman Vincent Dixie said afterward, “most definitely” a legal challenge will be made.

 On the federal level, the congressional maps “truly diminish” the minority vote in Middle Tennessee by splitting north and east Nashville three ways, Dixie said.